-development The shall not be occupied until the remedial/protection measures included the in approved contaminated land report (REC Report Reference 02c45022, 28 November 2013) have been fully implemented and completed.
+The development shall not be occupied until the remedial/protection included measures in the approved contaminated land report (REC Report Reference 02c45022, 28 November 2013) have been fully implemented and completed.

 Once the development is complete, a Site Completion Statement detailing the remedial/protective measures incorporated into the development hereby approved shall be submitted to and approved in writing by the LPA in full prior to the first occupation and use of this development.